org-roam/org-roam/doc/roam_protocol.md

 `org-roam-ref-capture-templates`.
 More documentation on the templating system can be found [here](templating.md).

-These templates should contain a `#+ROAM_KEY: {ref}` in it.
+These templates should contain a `#+ROAM_KEY: ${ref}` in it.

-## Org-protocol Setup

-The instructions for setting up org-protocol can be found [here][org-protocol-inst], but they are reproduced below.
+## Setting up Org-roam protocol

-Across all platforms, to enable `org-roam-protocol`, you have to add the following to your init file:
+To enable org-roam's protocol extensions, you have to add the following to your init file:

 ```emacs-lisp
 (require 'org-roam-protocol)
 ```

+The instructions for setting up `org-protocol` can be found [here][org-protocol-inst], but they are reproduced below.

-We also need to create a desktop application for emacsclient.
+We will also need to create a desktop application for `emacsclient`.
 The instructions for various platforms are shown below:

 ## Linux